ucsb-cs16/f22/_lab/lab09.md

         - recursiveRemoveKFromFront(list, 2) = 2 &rarr; 4
         - recursiveRemoveKFromFront(list, 1) = 3 &rarr; 4
         - recursiveRemoveKFromFront(list, 4) = 2 &rarr; 3

+- **[10 points] recursiveRemoveKFromFront()**
+  - Recursively delete k nodes from a linked list
+  - Given the head of a linked list, delete the first k nodes from the linked list
+    - k will always be less than or equal to the length of the linked list
+    - Return NULL if there are no nodes left after deleting.

 - **[20 points] recursiveElementwiseSum()**
   - Recursively find the elementwise sum of two linked lists